-The Community Midwives run clinics in Allermuir Health Centre (First Floor) on Tuesday afternoons.
+The Community Midwives run clinics in Allermuir Health Centre (First Floor) on Tuesday.
 In addition all of the GPs are happy to undertake antenatal care during routine appointments.
 It is helpful if you can bring your “blue notes” along to any appointments during pregnancy.

 Baby and child health

 Our Health Visitors run a baby clinic every Thursday within Allermuir Health Centre (1st Floor) 1pm to 2:30pm for babies and children of pre-school age.
 You can have your baby weighed and get advice but also meet other local mums.

 Women aged 25 to 64 are invited for smears every 5 years.
 Please make an appointment with one of the practice nurses for your smear.
 The GPs can also undertake smears during routine appointments.
 Please let us know if you would like a chaperone.

 The GPs are happy to advise about all forms of contraception.
 Nexplanon (rod) insertion is undertaken in the surgery and coil fitting(IUD/IUS) is via Family Planning.
 If you require the morning after pill, most pharmacies will be able to assist or make a same day appointment with one of the GPs or practice nurses.

 We like to see patients with many chronic health conditions for regular check ups.
 Most of these can be undertaken by the practice nurses and you will receive an invitation advising you what type of appointment to make.
 Most conditions are reviewed annually.

 If blood tests are required, your appointment will need to be early in the day and if you have high blood pressure, kidney problems, diabetes or heart disease you should bring a fresh specimen of urine with you.
 Patients with asthma and COPD should bring along their current inhalers and any peak flow measurements they have recorded.